-U.S. citizens can apply for a passport through the U.S. Department of State or a local post office (Capitol Station Post Office or Cameron Village Post Office).
+U.S. citizens can apply for a passport through the U.S. Department of State, a local post office (Capitol Station Post Office or Cameron Village Post Office), or at Passport Services at NC State.
 All students traveling outside of North America will need a passport book.

 - Students should sign their passports immediately upon receipt.

 - Students should keep photocopies of the identification pages as well as other important documents (immigration, acceptance letters, financial information, prescriptions) and keep them in a safe place.
 A copy should be left at home with a family member or close friend in the U.S. and another set with the student onsite.

 - Lost passports: Loss or theft of a US passport should be reported immediately to the Passport Services office at the U.S. Department of State in Washington, DC (202-955-0430) or to the nearest U.S. consulate or embassy in the host country, local police authorities, and on-site coordinator.
 The U.S. Department of State or local consulate will assist citizens in replacing lost passports.

 - Should contact the nearest embassy or consulate of their country of citizenship for information on acquiring or renewing a passport.

 - NC State international students need to contact the Office of International Services before studying abroad to ensure they can meet immigration requirements for return to the U.S.

 - Should also contact the embassy of the host country and any countries of planned travel to verify immigration or visa requirements.

 Visas and Immigration Requirements: